-- 1. All information slips, such as: T3, T4, T4A, T4A(OAS), T4A(P), T4E, T4PS, T4RIF, T4RSP, T5, T10, T2200, T2202, T101, T1163, T1164, TL11A, B, C and D, T5003, T5007, T5008, T5013, T5018 (subcontractors) and corresponding provincial slips. - 2.
-Details of income or receipts for which no T-slips have been received, such as: - □ other employment income (including any severance or termination pay, retiring allowance, tips or gratuities received, details on stock option plans and Form T1212), - □ business, professional, partnership, farm and rental income, including all amounts received from the sharing economy (such as Airbnb, VRBO, Uber, etc.), and internet-based provisions (e.g. payments from social media subscribers, product placement, advertising, etc.), - ☐ alimony, separation allowances, child maintenance (including divorce/separation agreement), - pensions (certain pension income may be split between spouses), - □ interest income earned but not yet received (such as amounts from Canada savings bonds, deferred annuities, term deposits, treasury bills, mutual funds, strip bonds, compound interest bonds), - scholarships, fellowships and bursaries, and - any other income received (e.g. director fees, executor fees, etc.). - 3.
-Details of other investments, such as: - ☐ capital gains/losses realized (this may be obtained, in some cases, from your investment advisor), - bitcoin or other cryptocurrency transactions, and - any other investments.
+- □ 1.
+All T-slips, including T3, T4, T4A, T4A(OAS), T4A(P), T4FHSA, T5 and others like T2200, T2202, T5013, T5018 and provincial equivalents. - 2.
+Details of income or receipts for which no T-slips have been received, such as: - □ other employment income (including any severance or termination pay, retiring allowance, tips or gratuities received, details on stock option plans and Form T1212), - business, professional, partnership, farm and rental income, including all amounts received from the sharing economy (such as Airbnb, VRBO, Uber, etc.), and internet-based provisions (e.g. payments from social media subscribers, product placement, advertising, etc.);